IoT-AI-HACKDAYS/Hackdays/Session3/README.md

 12. Right click on the `deployment.template.json` file and select 'Build and Push to IoT Edge Solution'. _This may take a while, so feel free to help someone around you 🙂_
 13. When that has completed, open up the 'config' folder in vscode, there should be a 'deployment.amd64.json' file in it.
 Right click on the file and select 'Create Deployment for Single Device', then select your Raspberry's device twin in the dropdown
 13. Using Putty or another ssh client, connect to your Raspberry Pi
-14. Type ` sudo iotedge logs edgeAgent --tail 10` to see if your Pi is updateing
+14. Type ` sudo iotedge logs edgeAgent --tail 10` to see if your Pi is updating
 15. if you run `docker ps -a` you should see containers that are running as well.
 Wait for your controller container to show in the list, and then type `sudo iotedge logs controller`.
 You should see the json predictions on images captured by the camera and then passed to your ImageRecognition object detection model, relayed back to your new dotnet based controller
 16. Now you can start coding to have the bot search the image that the model was trained on